Eric-Lingren/oanda_v20_platform_public/readme.md

-# Oanda v20 Platorm Public
+# Oanda v20 Platform - Public Version

-This is a fully custom forex robot algorithm library built using the python Backtrader framework as reference with full integration into the Oanda version 20 API schema.
+This is a fully custom forex robot algorithm library built using the python Backtrader framework as reference, with full integration into the Oanda version 20 API schema.
 I built this platform after dissatsifactory results with other Python/Oanda platforms I was able to find on the market.
+Due to this fact, it does not natively support all Oanda API calls you may need for your use case, but it is easily scalable to suit your individual needs.

 ## General Information: